SheylaPopovich/project-2-get-flexed-v2/README.md

 [License](#license)

 ## **Description**
-This app was developed as a sage place workout social platform.
+This app was developed as a safe place workout social platform.
 This is done through a database of workouts that are displayed on the homepage toegther.
 Here users are able to sort by cateogry to fit their needs and create a workout plan that is accessible to them.
 It allows the user to create an account.
 This will alow them to create a workout and add a category.
 When created the workout then will allow users to comment on it to share their thoughts and inspirations, or they can favorite a workout which allows them to save it for later and come back to it whenever they want.

 ### **Features**
 * Post and share your workouts for others to see